 The COVID-19 global health pandemic has exposed gaps in Canada's preparedness to address such crises.
+This is served as a reminder that the changing climate could bear responsibility for the next global crisis.
 This is further underscored by research that indicates the climate crisis could hit Canada's north first and worst.
 Dedication to addressing the climate agenda is therefore seen as being beneficial to Canada's global and domestic constituencies.